intel-retail/automated-self-checkout/docs_src/OVMS/pipelineDockerCompose.md

 1. Prerequisites

     Before running, [Set Up the Pipelines](./pipelinesetup.md).
+    !!!
+Note
+        Ensure [Docker Compose v2](https://docs.docker.com/compose/) is installed in order to run the pipelines via this feature.

 1. Customize the `docker-compose.yml` to add the number of camera simulators required and the number of different type of pipelines that need to be run